 - 1 tablespoon fresh ginger pulp (see notes)

-- 1 teaspoon vanilla
+- 1 teaspoon pure vanilla extract

 - 3 tablespoons powdered sugar, divided

-- 1/2 teaspoon ground cardamom
+- ½ teaspoon ground cardamom

-- 1/2 teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

+- Make the filling.
 In a large bowl, use an electric mixer on a low speed, to mix the cream cheese with the sweetened condensed milk, cream, ginger, vanilla, 2 tablespoons of the powdered sugar, cardamom, cinnamon and salt.
 Blend until it's smooth.
 (You can use a spoon instead of an electric mixer, just be sure the result is super smooth!)

+- Add filling to the crust.
 Pour the smooth cheese mixture on top of the cooled crust and use a small spatula to spread it out evenly.
 Cover tightly with plastic wrap and place in the refrigerator until it's set, at least 4 hours.

+- Slice and serve.
 To serve, gently lift the cake from the pan with the edges of the parchment paper, and place it onto a cutting board.
 Slice it into 16 evenly sized squares.
 (If you haven't already poured the passion fruit over the cake, you can do so now, as you serve.)